Skip to main content

 Request pattern

-The agent should POST /api/generate, then poll GET /api/jobs/{id} until the status is terminal.
+For infographics, the agent should POST /api/generate, then poll GET /api/jobs/{id} until the status is terminal.

 What an agent can ask for